NURSING 7125 - Cardiovascular Disease

 General Course Information

-Course Code NURSING 7125 Course Cardiovascular Disease Coordinating Unit School of Nursing Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites NURSING 7108 or NURSING 7109 Restrictions Available to M.NursSc students only Course Description This course will explore several common cardiovascular diseases likely to be encountered in a cardiac unit.
+Course Code NURSING 7125 Course Cardiovascular Disease Coordinating Unit Adelaide Nursing School Term Semester 2 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites NURSING 7108 or NURSING 7109 Restrictions Available to M.NursSc students only Course Description This course will explore several common cardiovascular diseases likely to be encountered in a cardiac unit.
 Within this course students will develop a comprehensive understanding of the pathophysiology, assessment, and management of common cardiovascular disorders.
 Topics include coronary artery disease, acute coronary syndromes, cardiac catheterisation, percutaneous coronary interventions, cardiac surgery, heart failure, valvular heart disease, and diseases of the thoracic aorta.

 Course Coordinator: Mr Adrian De LucaCourse Coordinator: Adrian De Luca